Energy price cap explained: what is the energy price cap?

 In turn, MoneySuperMarket and other price comparison sites were forced to suspend switching because we could no longer save our customers money.

-With clear signs that conditions in the energy market are improving at last, we’re now able to offer a limited switching service that may be able to save you money or allow you get the peace of mind knowing you’re insulated by a fixed rate.
+With clear signs that conditions in the energy market are improving at last, we’re now able to offer a switching service that may be able to save you money or allow you get the peace of mind knowing you’re insulated by a fixed rate.

 Why was the cap introduced?